Lucyjpjones/lj-fscr/README.md

 **Note:** As all static and media files were stored in an AWS bucket these are not available through the GitHub repository.
 Please contact the site owner if you wish to use any of the images included.

+If you would like to add the Django allauth `Social account login` feature to your site they're many useful online guides to help you get set up.
+The list of social providers can be found [here](https://django-allauth.readthedocs.io/en/latest/providers.html)

 <details>
 <summary>Deploying to Heroku</summary>
 <p>